noisiver/codebase/README.md

 I am not experienced enough in a specific language to call myself a professional, most of the time I learn enough to create what I need at the time.
 I will rewrite parts, or an entire script, if I find a better way of doing it.

 # AzerothCore
 I use [AzerothCore](https://github.com/azerothcore/azerothcore-wotlk) to host my own World of Warcraft server.
-I'm the only one playing on it and therefore I'm changing it to fit my demands and these are the modules I created that has features I wanted.
+I'm the only one playing on it and therefore I'm changing it to fit my demands.
+These are the modules I created myself that has the additional features I wanted.

 [ActivateZones](https://github.com/tkn963/mod-activatezones) : Set creatures as active in zones that has players in it.